CharchitSoftDev/CharchitSoftDev/README.md

 </a>
 <br/><br/><br>

-<p>Hi i am Charchit Khandelwal a professional Software Developer-Web from india.Currently exploring server-side technologies and building applications.I like to build Web Applications and API Integrations.<p>
+<p>Hi i am Charchit Khandelwal a professional Software Developer from india.Exploring server-side technologies and building applications.I like to build Web Applications and API Integrations.<p>

 **Languages and Tools:**